optikfluffel/what-food-is-worse/README.md

 * If you make changes be sure you have [EditorConfig](http://editorconfig.org) setup in your editor or at least try to follow the rules at `.editorconfig`

+### Initial Data Import

+* Go and get the [MScraper](https://github.com/fliiiix/MScraper)
+* Simply run it with `ruby scraper_take2.rb` to get the Data from the temporarily opened Preview of an API from Migros
+* Wait a minute or two

 ### Start server

 * Just run `rackup`